 If recommended, a dentist trained in sleep medicine works with the specialist to treat obstructive sleep apnea with oral appliance therapy.
 Our office can provide you with a sleep apnea oral appliance, just contact us for a consultation.

 How is sleep apnea treated?

-CPAP or BiPAP machines, or oral appliance therapy.
-Oral appliances provide the least invasive option and often a good choice for the treatment of mild to moderate OSA.
-A carefully calibrated appliance can comfortably help hold the jaw in a precise position throughout the night, allowing critical oxygen flow.
+CPAP or BiPAP machines, as well as oral appliance therapy, are options available for treating obstructive sleep apnea (OSA).
+Oral appliances are the least invasive and often a good choice for the treatment of mild to moderate OSA.
+These appliances are meticulously adjusted to securely hold the jaw in a specific position during sleep, ensuring unobstructed oxygen flow and enhancing comfort.